waterinstitute/EnDMC_Desktop/README.md

 # hec_meta_extract

-*Please Notice* the Repo has moved to: https://github.com/waterinstitute/hec_meta_extract

 This tool is used to automatically pull key:value metadata from HEC-RAS and HEC-HMS models with the intent to assist in inputting meta data for the TWI web application: https://metadata-creation-tool.herokuapp.com/

 To run the application download the release, unzip, and run the executable - https://github.com/mylesmc123/hec_meta_extract/releases